 As we mature, so do our tastes (along with our salary), and we typically spend more time creating our intimate sanctuaries that match our life-acquired palettes.
 Just like your personal style, developing an interior aesthetic takes time and confidence.
 So to help you enter every decade of your life in the grandest style possible, we're launching a new series, Style by the Decades.
 To kick things off, we're starting with the home's pride and joy: the living room.
 So if you've just rolled over into a new age era, or are just about to, we found the perfect pieces to bring your living room to life.

-Your 20s is a veritable minefield of carefree conduct mixed with major life decisions.
+Your 20s are a veritable minefield of carefree conduct mixed with major life decisions.
 You have an undeniable hunger to do something with your life and make a difference, but you're also young and really just want to have fun.
 These post-college years might be tight on the wallet, but they're also some of the most memorable.
-And, despite the grievances and challenges you may face at this time, you'll look back on them with great fondness.
+And despite the grievances and challenges you may face at this time, you'll look back on them with great fondness.

-And, when it comes to home décor, just because your salary is limited doesn't mean your taste should be compromised.
+And when it comes to home décor, just because your salary is limited doesn't mean your taste should be compromised.
 The seriously stylish options from high-street favorites such as Zara Home, Target, Urban Outfitters, and IKEA make it easy to decorate a cozy and chic home on a shoestring.
 Here are a few of our favorite picks to get you started.

 Your living room will be the center of numerous house parties and movie nights, so having a sofa that will endure the many people who will be sitting on it is key.
 This affordable IKEA sofa is so chic but also practical thanks to the removable cover.
 Wine stains?
 No problem.